 Eoseongjeon Valley has cold stream waters even in the middle of summer.
 Visitors can also hike up the valley to enjoy the virgin forest filled with arrowroots.

-Beobsuchi Valley can be reached by going up-water from the Eoseongjeon Valley.
-It is narrower than the Eoseongjeon Valley and there are some sectors where the water is very deep.
+Beobsuchi Valley can be reached by going upstream from the Eoseongjeon Valley.
+It is narrower than the Eoseongjeon Valley and there are some areas where the water is very deep.
 It is also home to clean water fish such as dace and sweetfish.

 The clear streams that begin in Seoraksan and passes Dunjeon-ri is second-to-none.
 The water that starts from deep within Seoraksan is clean and blue.
 This is like an oasis amidst surrounding mountains.